dereuromark/cakephp-shim/docs/Features.md

 ### Upgrade helpers
 Use `Configure::write('App.warnAboutNamedParams', true)` to warn about named param leftovers, that should have been migrated to query strings.
 This way you can detect and fix them.
+After you finished migrating them, you can use `Configure::write('App.handleNamedParams', true)` to 301-redirect all to the corresponding new query string URLs.
+Note that in debug mode, it will be a 302 redirect as debugging would be more difficult otherwise.
+If you rather throw a 404 exception, use `Configure::write('App.handleNamedParams', 'exception')`.

 Use `Configure::write('App.warnAboutMissingContain', true)` to warn about models not being recursive -1 and not having a contain key in the options array.
 Those most likely fetch